brownman/SPSE/ci/README.md

-continues integration server
+gitlab C.I
 ====

-- x
+questions
+---
+- how to configure a new C.I server ?
+- how to add a runner  ?